Hawaii really is unique. Those islands way out in the middle of the Pacific Ocean hold many surprises for visitors.

 No Hawaii ferry system

 What?
 There’s no ferry system for getting around the Hawaiian Islands?
 It’s true.
-There are only two, very small ferry services that run between Maui and Lanai and Maui and Molokai.
+There only one small ferry service that runs between Maui and Lanai.
 To get around to all the other Hawaiian islands you must fly.
 Check out our guide to inter-island travel in Hawaii for tips on how to get from island to island.